NORTH SHORE MIDDLE SCHOOL HISTORY DAY

-8th Graders Participate in First North Shore History Day
+8th Graders Participate in North Shore History Day

-This year, all eighth grade students participated in the first North Shore History Day in the Middle School Library on January 31, 2019.
-This year’s History Day theme was triumph and tragedy.
+On January 12, 2023, eighth graders participated in North Shore History Day in the Middle School Library.
+This year’s History Day theme was Frontiers in History.
 Students spent several weeks in class reading and researching their self-selected United States history topic connected to the History Day theme.
 Students then selected a project type to communicate their learning.
 Some topics included The Frontier of Nuclear Warfare, The Frontier of Labor Laws in America, Frontiers in Diplomacy, and a New Frontier for Women – just to name a few!

 Secondary Humanities Director, Mr. Seth Gordon said, “Our students created exhibits, websites, papers, documentaries and even their own performances to showcase their learning and exceptional talents.
 We were truly impressed by the commitment each student made to develop a thoughtful and original project”.

 To create an authentic audience, many judges were invited to view student projects and speak with students throughout History Day.
 Teachers and administrators throughout the district joined the celebration of learning as judges for the in-house competition as well as high school students!
 In addition, many remarked at the sophistication of student research and depth of student knowledge.
-Visitors from local school districts came as well and said, “Wow, we were blown away by the work students did!
-Teachers and students really did a remarkable job creating a meaningful learning experience.”

-Article provided by Secondary Humanities Director, Seth Gordon
+Article written with assistance from Secondary Humanities Director, Seth Gordon

 Photos by Shelly Newman